Waste

 Global Home Office & Distribution Centers

 In 2019, A&F Co. challenged its Global Home Office associates to print 25% less pages than in 2017.
-Print management systems and green conferences rooms are just two of the many ways our associates can contribute to reducing paper waste daily at our global offices.
-In 2021, associates printed 86% fewer pages than in the 2017 baseline, saving over 630 trees.
-Most of this reduction was due to the continued work of associates from home due to COVID 19.
-However, associates continue to look for new ways of working to limit the amount of paper used at the Global Home Office.
+Print management systems and green conferences rooms are just two of the many ways our associates contributed to reducing paper waste daily as our offices.
+GHO associates met this goal in 2022 and continue to look for new ways of working to limit the amount of paper used at the Global Home Office.

 Food waste is also an area of opportunity at our Global Home Office and Distribution Centers.
 In 2021, we launched a partnership with a local service provider to collect and compost food waste from our cafes.